RexAliis/rexaliis/README.md

   <summary>More About me</summary><br>
 My name is Aliis.
 I am from Argentina, the land of mate, dulce de leche, and passionate soccer.
 I enjoy music, computing, tactical video games, and spending time with my pets.
 I’m shy but still enthusiastic.

-### My daily routine
-I like to accompany my daily routines with Lena Raine's music.
-I study computer science from home whenever I can, and in my free time, I learn music theory or watch VODs from [Woohoojin](https://www.youtube.com/@Woohoojin).

 ### About computing and the internet
 I've had a strong passion for computer science for as long as I can remember.
 My first programming project was at the age of 13—a personal Discord bot made in Python using [discord.py](https://github.com/Rapptz/discord.py).
 After that, I explored various technologies until I was 15.
 This is when I developed my first project, which, though disorganized and not very robust, helped me understand the field better: [AliisRPCMaker](https://github.com/RexAliis/AliisRPCMaker), a client for setting up custom Discord presences.